Rodhiya/rodhiya.github.io/index.md

 ## About me
 ---
 I am a Doctoral candidate under the supervision of <a href="https://engineering.nyu.edu/faculty/katepalli-sreenivasan" rel="external nofollow noopener" target="_blank">Prof. K. R. Sreenivasan</a> at Mechanical and Aerospace Engineering, Tandon School of Engineering, New York University.
-I completed my M Tech (Research) in Computational Science from Dept. of Computational and Data Sciences, IISc Bangalore, India.</p>
+I completed my M Tech (Research) in Computational Science from Dept. of Computational and Data Sciences, IISc Bangalore, India.

 <p>I am studying the governing laws of turbulent kinetic energy and length scales for the Decaying Turbulence.
 We are performing a massively parallel Direct Numerical Simulation of a three-dimensional periodic box.
 We are in the direction of simulating Decaying turbulence at the highest possible Reynolds number for a considerable flow time duration to analyze a complete picture of the phenomenon.</p>